 The Fragile Families Summer Data Training Workshop is designed to familiarize participants with the data available in the Fragile Families and Child Wellbeing Study, a national study following a birth cohort of (mostly) unmarried parents and their children, providing information about the capabilities, circumstances, and relationships of unwed parents, the wellbeing of their children, and the role of public policy in family and child wellbeing.
 The workshop is targeted toward early-career scholars from social science disciplines.
 We particularly encourage applications from junior faculty, postdoctoral fellows, and advanced doctoral students using the Fragile Families data in their doctoral dissertations.
 Underrepresented scholars are strongly encouraged to apply.

 For more information, please see the Columbia Population Research Center website.

 If you would like to be notified of future workshop opportunities, please write to email@example.com with the subject: Add to FF Workshop Notification List.
-There are currently no workshops scheduled, but we hope to hold more in the future (likely no earlier than 2021).

 For information about our most recent Workshop, click here.
 Past workshop participants are listed by year of attendance.

 The FFCWS Summer Data Workshops were made possible by Grant Number 5 R25 HD074544-02 from the Eunice Kennedy Shriver National Institute of Child Health & Human Development.